pauloddr/articles/fighting-game-in-javascript.md

 * Charisma - reduces the time Focus and Shield begin recovering after you stop receiving attacks, and reduces stun duration.
   * You are loved!
 The support of your fans brings you to your feet faster! :)

-Along with Custom Characters, Canon and NPC Characters will also have their builds based on this system.
+Along with Custom Characters, NPC Characters will also have their builds based on this system.

 Each point increases the mentioned attributes by 1% each.
 So Vitality enhances HP by 50% when 50 points are invested, making it reach 1200 points.

 It's a linear system, without diminishing returns on the base value.
 That way, players won't feel "forced" to balance out their attributes just because investing in a single node is less effective.
 If players want to invest everything in Strength and Vitality, so be it, but they will move and recover slower, cause less stun, have weak SP generation, etc.

 It also brings offense and defense more in line: a character with max offense will take out a character with max defense in the same time it would take if both of them had no bonuses at all.
-No attributes "multiply" around each other: that's why I don't plan on implementing a mechanic for "damage resistance", for example, because it multiplies around Health points, thus causing potential balance issues.
+No attributes "multiply" around each other: that's why I don't plan on implementing a mechanic for "damage resistance" for example, because it multiplies around Health points, thus causing potential balance issues.

 ## AI Leagues